 On average, collaborative divorce costs less than a quarter to half that of litigation.
 It typically takes about a quarter of the time in litigation.
 Moshier Law professionals have managed a lot of collaborative divorce cases that can reach at least $10,000 in legal costs per party.
 That’s a big difference in comparison to the cost of litigation that is around $20,000-$50,000.

-Collaborative Divorce vs. Traditional Divorce in Arizona
+Collaborative Divorce vs. Traditional Divorce

 Learn more about how different a collaborative divorce vs. traditional divorce below.

-Collaborative divorce is a custom approach to divorce.
+A collaborative divorce is a custom approach to divorce.
 Collaborative divorce occurs out of court, in private.
 The results are a cooperatively created agreement between the parties to dissolve the marriage.
 It is usually less stressful and a less expensive approach to divorce in contrast to a traditional divorce.
 Collaborative divorce often results in more trustworthy results.
 There are no winners or losers.

 Traditional divorce is a legal procedure in which one spouse files a lawsuit against the other.
 The party responding is served, and the whole case is determined on the court’s schedule.
 The procedure is official and is based on rules, not your needs.
 Traditional divorces are sometimes drawn out and stressful.
 High dispute divorces can develop more tension, particularly when spouses need to discuss the children’s futures.